oh-jon-paul/awesome-i18n/README.md

 - [ICU: International Components for Unicode](http://site.icu-project.org/) - ICU is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications
 - [W3C i18n standards](http://www.w3.org/standards/webdesign/i18n)
 - [How to properly internationalize a React application](https://dev.to/adrai/how-to-properly-internationalize-a-react-application-using-i18next-3hdb) - simple tutorial on how to best use react-i18next.
 Some basics of i18next and some cool possibilities on how to optimize your localization workflow
-- [i18n - my journey to a simple, powerful and type-safe solution](https://dev.to/ivanhofer/i18n-my-journey-to-a-simple-powerful-and-type-safe-solution-2c46) - motivation on how the [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) library was created, with some examples.
+- [i18n - my journey to a simple, powerful and type-safe solution](https://dev.to/ivanhofer/i18n-my-journey-to-a-simple-powerful-and-type-safe-solution-2c46) - motivation on how the [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) library was created, with some examples

 ## 💭 Community tips & tricks